-In the \$16bn sale by AIG of Alico, its foreign life insurance unit, to financial services provider MetLife, a team of Dewey & LeBoeuf lawyers had to unpick Alico's business - spread across more than 50 countries - from its parent as the US
+In the \$16bn sale by AIG of Alico, its foreign life insurance unit, to financial services provider MetLife, a team of Dewey & LeBoeuf lawyers had to unpick Alico's business - spread across more than 50 countries - from its parent as the US insurer battled to raise funds.
+The crisis also complicated the work of Paul,

 The crisis also complicated the work of Paul, Weiss, Rifkind, Wharton & Garrison for Citigroup, the financial conglomerate, in Japan - first buying and then selling Nikko Cordial, the Japanese brokerage.
 The purchase - which was the first to employ a newly adopted statute allowing the use of foreign company shares to buy a Japanese company - had to be renegotiated as Citigroup's share price tumbled.
 Only months later, the bank was battling massive writedowns in its loan portfolio and had to raise capital.
 When a share offering of the business proved impossible, the law firm instead co-ordinated three separate sale processes and structured "drag along" rights that would ensure Citigroup's sale could go through without restrictions from its co-investors.
 The need to deal with multiple legal systems,

-regulators and jurisdictions add complexity to a transaction.
+The need to deal with multiple legal systems, regulators and jurisdictions add complexity to a transaction.
 Managing and negotiating several processes simultaneously can also give rise to innovation simply by virtue of making a deal incredibly complex.

-'A multi-jurisdictional, multidisciplined deal requires innovative thinking simply to get the transaction done," says Matthew Herman, head of Freshfields Bruckhaus Deringer's US corporate practice.
+"A multi-jurisdictional, multidisciplined deal requires innovative thinking simply to get the transaction done," says Matthew Herman, head of Freshfields Bruckhaus Deringer's US corporate practice.
 "The acquisition by K+S [the German salt and fertiliser producer] of Morton Salt required creating and implementing a complex structure, coordinating the sale of a business before closing for antitrust reasons and securing financing in the immediate wake of the 2008 crisis."

-Mr Bason agrees, pointing to his firm's role in helping PepsiCo acquire two bottling companies thought to be the first time a company has bought two public companies in two deals on the same day.
+immediate wake of the 2008 crisis."
+Mr Bason agrees, pointing to his firm's role in helping PepsiCo acquire two bottling companies - thought to be the first time a company has bought two public companies in two deals on the same day.
 "It is unquestionably true that a lawyer's job in a going-private transaction is very complex, and there is a lot of choreography that is important to get right," he says.

 The international flavour of the most innovative lawyering - such as Simpson Thacher & Bartlett's work to bring a wealthy Russian investor to help fund a new arena and development for the New Jersey Nets, the US basketball team - looks set to continue.
 Cross-border M&A is already up by more than 50 per cent this year on 2009, with emerging markets playing an ever-increasing role.
-And with year-to-date activity sluggish amid continued economic fears and a cautious approach to dramatic transactions, lawyers are finding new ways to protect their clients' interests and get deals over the finish line - whether by speeding up private equity buy-outs or by developing structures to bridge the valuation gulf between sellers and buyers recognise and adapt to new ways of doing business," says Mr Bason.
-"When working with them, you can be arguing vociferously, but you are arguing about the right things."
+And with year-to-date activity sluggish amid continued economic fears and a cautious approach to dramatic transactions, lawyers are finding new ways to protect their clients' interests and get deals over the finish line - whether by speeding up private equity buy-outs or by developing structures to bridge the valuation gulf between sellers and buyers.

 "The distinction between good lawyering and just lawyering is that each deal has its own set of personalities and issues," says Morton Pierce, co-chairman of M&A practice at Dewey & LeBoeuf.
-"You need innovative thinking that asks, 'How can I get this done, notwithstanding these issues?
-"Innovative lawyers are the ones who can into the family-controlled domestic market
+"You need innovative thinking that asks, 'How can I get this done, notwithstanding these issues?"
+"Innovative lawyers are the ones who can